Stephen Crean: Disappearance and search

 On 6 August 1985, he set off from Charlotte Pass ski village, possibly intending to ski to the nearby Thredbo ski resort.
 It is believed that, as he travelled, Crean became lost in the falling snow and died of exposure.
 His disappearance resulted in one of the most intensive searches undertaken in the Australian snowfields, involving at times two helicopters and 50 searchers but the search did not recover his body.

 A final, unsuccessful, search was undertaken in November 1985.

 Discovery

-Eighteen months later in January 1987, a walker found his skeletal remains by chance, only a few kilometres from Charlotte Pass and Thredbo.
+Seventeen months later in January 1987, a walker found his skeletal remains by chance, only a few kilometres from Charlotte Pass and Thredbo.
 Police at Khancoban received by mail Crean's wallet and identity papers.
 Police later arrested Stephen James Forsythe, who had stumbled upon a skeleton while walking in Kosciuszko and had reportedly removed the skull.

 Outcomes

 Crean's disappearance resulted in an extensive debate about the methodology of searching for missing persons.
 The police were criticised for failing to utilise local knowledge and experience, the lack of experience of many of the police involved in the search, and poor co-ordination of air support.
 They were also criticised for being overly optimistic, which possibly resulted in initial complacency at Crean's safe return.

 Crean's disappearance, and consequent search for him, is considered a reference event, and is referred to in contemporaneous comment and the reporting of later similar events, and also by members of the public, over the following decades.